-1.3 If one or more team(s) does not participate, a reserve team(s), if called upon, will, in principle, take the place of the defaulting team(s).
-FIH reserves the right to exercise an unfettered discretion to re-arrange the composition of the pools prior to the Event Briefing.
+1.3 If one or more teams do not participate, a reserve team(s), if called upon, will, in principle, take the place of the defaulting team(s).
+The FIH reserves the right to exercise an unfettered discretion to re-arrange the composition of the pools prior to the Event Briefing.